IyarLin/R-advantages-over-python/README.md

     elegant but I find those "" at every line ending pretty weird.
     Another option would be putting entire expressions in parenthesis, which again, is less elegant.

-  - R dplyr syntax is way easier to learn and use than pandas.
-    Aggregation example.

-  - another example: setting column type can’t be done in a pipe

   - Pipes in dplyr are natural.
 In pandas you often need to use different methods (e.g. query instead of the usual filter, assign